Gowthamnandu77/Elliott-wave-theory/README.md

 # Elliott Wave Theory: An End-to-End Guide

 Welcome to the **Elliott Wave Theory** repository!
-This guide provides an in-depth exploration of the Elliott Wave Theory, a popular tool for predicting market behavior.
+This guide explores the Elliott Wave Theory, a popular tool for predicting market behaviour.
 In this repository, you'll find resources, examples, and implementations to help you understand and apply Elliott Wave principles to financial markets.

 ---